maxwellbrenner/TheOddsAPI-Interfacing/(3) Odds Integration Documentation.md

 # Odds Integration

-This script is designed to integrate historical betting odds with a UFC event dataset (`preprocessed_event_masterlist.csv`).
-By appending average and best odds data for each fight, this program enhances the dataset to support further analysis of betting trends and fighter performance.
+This script is designed to integrate historical betting odds with a UFC event dataset -- `preprocessed_event_masterlist.csv -- by appending average (across all `bookmakers`) and best (highest value) odds data to each fight.

 ---